daviessw/BI586/README.md

 # BI586
-Ecological and Evolutionary Genomics 2019
+Ecological and Evolutionary Genomics 2021
+#PandemicVersion

 This is the space where all lecture/lab materials will be placed.